duynguyen2/calculator-app/README.md

-# calculator-app
-Certainly!
-Here’s a sample README that provides a clearer and more detailed overview of the calculator app repository.

----

 # Calculator App

 A simple yet functional calculator application built with JavaScript, HTML, and CSS.
 This project demonstrates basic arithmetic operations and serves as a foundation for learning front-end development.